nandhitha1999/DataAnalyticsConsulting-KPMG/task3/README.md

 3. To deliver a maximum of 3 dashboard views/tabs, with creativity in the layout and presentation.

-Important things to be kept in mind in business context during presention of findings:
+Some important things to be kept in mind in business context during presention of findings:

 - What are the trends in the underlying data?